zoemaj/DCA/README.md

     [Adadelta, lr, rho, epsilon, wd]
 * seed : the seed for the random number generator
 * output_name : the name of the output files with the different parameters

+**Please note that you don't need to compile again different learning parameters files if you want to use one already existing in the folder Parameters_learning.
+If you want to use the condition considered as the most optimal take SDG_50_<n_models>models_203_0.008lr with <n_models> the numbers of models to train**